Whichever industry you’re working in right now, you’re probably in a crunch to come up with new content.

 - Don’t go for the cheapest offer.
-As tempting as it may be to pay for a lower-tiered writer at a cut-price, chances are you won’t be happy with the results.
+As tempting as it may be to pay for a lower-tiered writer at a cut price, chances are you won’t be happy with the results.
 Instead, focus on mid-range writers who are starting out, can take instruction, and do better than pass a simple grammar test.
 If you need expert content on a complex topic, be ready to pay that accordingly.

 - Find writers with experience in your niche.
-A content writer who lists experience in your industry can simply create better content as they can provide more actionable advice.
-There are some niches like beauty/fitness/healthy living/general marketing, where having a writer who can just do good research is enough.
+A content writer who has experience in your industry can create better content as they can provide more actionable advice.
+There are some niches like beauty/fitness/healthy living/general marketing, where having a writer who can do good research is enough.
 However, if you need in-depth content on highly technical topics, your best bet is a niche writer who has personal experience (or extensive writing experience) in that area.

 Depending on your own workflow and content creation process, you may find you prefer working with one type of writer over another.

 Maybe you want a free-spirited, proactive writer.
-Someone who just needs a topic to create something mind-blowing (a scout).
+Someone who only needs a topic to create something mind-blowing (a scout).
 Or you’d rather have someone who will follow your article brief to the letter, incorporating each and every keyword you listed (a soldier).